meredithbartel/IT1025/README.md

 Three data types - numeric, string, and list

 #### Object Oriented Concepts
+The attributes of the shark class is name, swim, and be_awesome These are the things that a shark class can do.
+The methods of the shark class are swim, and be_awesome.
+The methods are the actions within a class. the contstructors intitialize the variables within the class to set it up a class is a group of variables and methods that encapsulates the code. an object is creating a variable to the class and instantiating an object is creating a variable as a class and calling its contructor.
 ### Database Systems
 #### SQL, NoSQL, and Big Data Technologies
 #### Data and Business Decisions